-'''

-rmit [-v] [-h host]

-[-marker marker | -method method] server_name
+rmit [-v] [-h host] [-marker marker | -method method] server_name

-'''

--marker marker Specifies a marker value to identify a specific object, or set of objects, to which the rmit command applies.

--method method Specifies a method name to identify a specific method, or set of methods, to which the rmit applies.
+-v Outputs the command version information. -h host Indicates which host to use. -marker marker Specifies a marker value to identify a specific object, or set of objects, to which the rmit command applies. -method method Specifies a method name to identify a specific method, or set of methods, to which the rmit applies.